cotheca/docs/COTHECA.md

 Well, that's Cotheca.

 # Goals
 As an open-source project, the whole objective is: "to write the most [reusable and] universal collection of code."
+The principal idea is to publish reusable "blocks" that any developer, engineer or aficionado can easily import into their projects for whatever purposes (personal, philanthropic, institutional or commercial).
+This is definitely a very conceptual and abstract objective by any realistic standard.
+So, let's break it down in more tangible goals, where each goal is its own project and we will see how far these get:
+ - **Entity**: "A collection of common object definitions."
+ - **Extensions**: "Extended functionality for data types."
+- **Data Sets**: "Sets of records for commonly-used data in software."

+The ultimate goal is to make the deliverables of these projects available in as many programming languages as possible.
+Once completed, deliverables will be distributed via the most commonly used package manager for each language to make it easy to integrate them into any project.
+Once published and available, coders could easily skip the most burden tasks for most projects.